jorzel/hashnode/cm2lkoiqk000209ml6jxv2nod.md

     publish_message(message)
 ```

-We need to have installed boto3 package to use AWS SDK for Python.
+We need to have installed the `boto3` package to use AWS SDK for Python.
 We can install it using pip:

 ```bash
 pip install boto3